RJPearson94/terraform-provider-twilio/docs/resources/autopilot_field_type.md

 The following arguments are supported:

-- `assistant_sid` - (Mandatory) The SID of the assistant to attach the field type to.
+- `assistant_sid` - (Mandatory) The SID of the assistant to associate the field type with.
 Changing this forces a new resource to be created
 - `unique_name` - (Mandatory) The unique name of the field type.
 Changing this forces a new resource to be created
 - `friendly_name` - (Optional) The friendly name of the field type